Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Supplementary Information

+For finite interaction strength and densities, the frequent collisions between the atoms ensure them to stay close to local thermal equilibrium and allow for the definition of a local temperature $T({\bf r},t)$, which, in contrast to a system in global equilibrium, will depend on the position $\bf r$ within the cloud.
+In the Boltzmann calculation (see above), $T({\bf r},t)$ is given by the temperature of a homogeneous reference ensemble in equilibrium at the same particle ($n({\bf r},t)$) and energy density ($e({ \bf r},t)$).

+As is shown in figure~\ref{fig:NegT}, the local inverse temperature $\beta=1/T$ depends strongly on the interaction strength: It vanishes in the non-interacting case $(\beta=0,\;T=\infty$) and also shows the expected $U\leftrightarrow-U$ symmetry: $\beta_{+U}=-\beta_{-U}<0$.\\ Assuming local thermalization, the observed $U\leftrightarrow-U$ symmetry (see Fig.\ 3\&4 in main text) directly implies negative temperatures for repulsive interactions at long expansion times.

-\subsection{Dynamical $U \to -U$ symmetry of the Hubbard model}
+\subsection{Dynamical $U\leftrightarrow-U$ symmetry of the Hubbard model}

-In the following we address the observed dynamical symmetry between repulsive and attractive interactions in the fermionic Hubbard model.
-As discussed in the main text, this symmetry arises from the high symmetry of the tight binding dispersion $E_{\bf q} = -2J \sum_i \cos(q_i \frac{\lambda}{2}) $.
-In order to understand this, let us consider a single momentum component, say $\hbar q_x$, whose dispersion and group velocity distribution are plotted in Fig.\ \ref{fig:Dispersion}:

-The maximum group velocity $v_\text{max}=\text{max}(\frac{1}{\hbar}\frac{\partial E_q}{\partial q_x})$ corresponds to the state with quasi-momentum $\hbar q_x=\hbar \pi/\lambda$ and energy $E_q=0$, while states with finite energy, either positive or negative, have a smaller velocity.
-Using this group velocity distribution, the symmetry of expansion under the change of the sign of $U$ can intuitively be understood as follows: Attractive interactions reduce the kinetic energy of the particles, which slows them down.
+The observed $U\leftrightarrow-U$ symmetry arises from the high symmetry of the tight binding dispersion $E_{\bf q} = -2J \sum_i \cos(q_i \frac{\lambda}{2}) $ as can be understood by considering a single momentum component, say $\hbar q_x$, whose dispersion and group velocity distribution are plotted in Fig.\ 4b in the main text.
+The maximum group velocity $v_\text{max}=\text{max}(\frac{1}{\hbar}\frac{\partial E_q}{\partial q_x})$ corresponds to the state with quasi-momentum $\hbar q_x=1/2\,\hbar \pi/a_{lat}$ and energy $E_q=0$, in the middle between the center and the edge of the Brillouin zone.
+For Bloch waves with finite energy, either positive or negative, the group velocity decreases symmetrically around this point.
+Intuitively speaking, the observed symmetry with respect to the change of the sign of $U$ can be understood as follows: Attractive interactions reduce the kinetic energy of the particles, which slows them down.
 Repulsive interactions increase their kinetic energy which, surprisingly, slows them down as well.

-In the following we will turn this qualitative argument into a rigorous theorem revealing this counter-intuitive dynamical symmetry of the Hubbard model:
+In the following we will turn this qualitative argument into a rigorous theorem:

 We consider a coherent dynamical evolution arising from two Hubbard-type Hamiltonians that differ only in the sign of the interaction term: